article banner

 Summary

 Cancellation is a powerful feature.
-It is generally easy to use, but it can sometimes be tricky.
-So, it is important to understand how it works.
+It is generally easy to use, but it can sometimes be tricky, therefore it’s important to understand how it works.
 From this chapter, you should remember that:

 • When we cancel a coroutine, it changes its state to "Cancelling", and cancels all its children.

-• It is guaranteed, that the body of the finally block and invokeOnCompletion handler will be executed.
+• It is guaranteed that the body of the finally block and the invokeOnCompletion handler will be executed.

-• We can invoke an operation only in case of cancellation by catching CancellationException, but we should rethrow it to inform the outer scope about the cancellation.
+• We can invoke an operation specifically in the case of cancellation by catching CancellationException, but we should rethrow it to inform the outer scope about the cancellation.

 • To start a new coroutine or make a suspending call in the "Cancelling" state, we can use withContext(NonCancellable).